jetstyle/styletto/README.md

       --errors-processors[=rule]       Default is "error"

-    For additional settings, like filetypes for base64 conversion and automatic mixins and variable instertions for stylus use config file.
+    For additional settings, like filetypes for base64 conversion and automatic imports and variable instertions for stylus use config file.

 Usage from another app